Ranked: 43 WEIRD food pairings that work so well they've gone viral

 12. Sriracha and peanut butter

-You might grimace at the thought of drizzling sriracha over peanut butter to make a sandwich, but the smooth spread mellows the spicy sauce brilliantly.
+You might grimace at the thought of drizzling sriracha over peanut butter to make a sandwich, but the rich spread mellows the spicy sauce brilliantly.
 The flavours are loosely similar to those in Thai cooking, where many dishes contain chilli and peanuts.
 It’s easy to make a quick, Thai-inspired sauce at home by mixing peanut butter, soy sauce, sesame oil, sriracha and a squeeze of lime juice.

 11. Instant ramen and American cheese

 Pairing instant ramen and American cheese shouldn’t work, but it really does.
 The hot broth melts the cheese to create a creamy noodle soup.
 It may not be traditional, but it is quick, comforting and surprisingly delicious.
-You can get creative by swapping in other cheeses like Cheddar, or by adding toppings such as sriracha, garlic, mushrooms and onion.
+You can get creative by swapping in other cheeses or by adding toppings such as sriracha, garlic, mushrooms and onion.

 10. Black pepper and summer fruits